 Jobs that involve carrying out certain activities for children and adults may require an enhanced DBS check with a check of the barred lists.

-This includes checking whether someone is included in the 2 DBS ‘barred lists’ (previously called ISA barred lists) of individuals who are unsuitable for working with:
+This will check whether someone’s included in the 2 DBS ‘barred lists’ (previously called ISA barred lists) of individuals who are unsuitable for working with:

 It’s against the law for employers to employ someone or allow them to volunteer for this kind of work if they know they’re on one of the barred lists.

-Contact the DBS barring helpline if you want help referring someone to DBS.
+Contact the barring helpline for help referring someone to DBS.

 DBS barring helpline

 Employers must refer someone to DBS if they:

 - sacked them because they harmed someone